 - If your business bank is not nationwide, you’ll need to close your account and reopen another account.

-- You need to inform the IRS of the business move so the Federal Tax ID number or federal employer identification number (EIN) has the correct business addresses on file.
+- You need to inform the IRS of the business move so your Federal Tax ID Number (also called an Employer Identification Number or EIN) has the correct business addresses on file.

 - If you move mid-year, you’ll need to submit tax returns for both states your business was located in for that year because you’ll owe state taxes to both.